AshleyLab/scotch/README.md

 ```

 ### Input
-Scotch accepts a Binary Alignment Mapping (BAM)21 file containing next-generation whole-genome sequencing data.
+Scotch accepts a Binary Alignment Mapping (BAM) file containing next-generation whole-genome sequencing data.
 Scotch also accepts a FASTA file providing the corresponding reference genome.
 Scotch divides the input by chromosome for parallel processing.

 ### Features
 Scotch’s model evaluates each position with respect to 39 features.
 These include “primary metrics,” quantities which are extracted directly from sequencing data; “delta features” which track the differences in primary features between neighboring positions; and “genomic features,” which describe the content of the reference genome at a given locus.
 Information on feature importance is available in the Supplementary Note (Supplementary Fig. 1, Supplementary Table 25).